• Skip to primary navigation

 The outcome of Mrs. Hurst’s term in the Legislature was very good considering her novice status.
 Her bills received a somewhat better fate than those of many other freshman legislators.

-According to the Reno Evening Gazette, the Parent-Teacher Association honored Sadie by presenting her with a handsome gold mounted umbrella as a present in appreciation for her work as a member of the Assembly.
+According to the Reno Evening Gazette, the Parent-Teacher Association honored Sadie by presenting her with a handsome gold mounted umbrella as a present in appreciation for her work in the Assembly.

 Not much was written after the session about Mrs. Hurst until the Special Session which was called in February of 1920 to ratify the Federal Suffrage Amendment.

-Speaker Fitzgerald called the special session of the house to order at 11:00 am.
-Due to the historical importance of the event and because Mrs. Sadie Hurst was the only women representative in the legislature, he asked her to preside over the Assembly during the passage of the resolution.
-Mrs. Hurst took the chair and put the question and announced the vote with as much decorum and familiarity with parliamentary usages as any of her male colleagues.
+Speaker Fitzgerald called the special session of the house to order.
+Due to the historical importance of the event and because Mrs. Sadie Hurst was the only woman representative in the legislature, he asked her to preside over the Assembly during passage of the resolution.
+Mrs. Hurst took the chair, put the question and announced the vote with as much decorum and familiarity with parliamentary usages as any of her male colleagues.
 The resolution passed the Assembly 25 to 1 with Assemblyman Ferguson of Eureka County being the only nay vote.
 The resolution passed the Senate with every member present voting in its favor.

-A ratification ceremony was held in August of 1920.
-Mrs Hurst was on the committee in charge of planning this event and spoke on the “Women’s Part in the Ratification.”
+A ratification ceremony was held in August 1920.
+Mrs. Hurst was on the committee in charge of planning this event and spoke on the “Women’s Part in the Ratification.”

 Sadie remained active in club work and it was noted that she was in charge of the Information and Reciprocity Bureau of the State Federation of Women’s Clubs in October of 1921.
 She also gave an able address which showed intimate knowledge of the Nevada laws concerning women and children.